Velcin/velcin.github.io/index.md

 # Julien Velcin

-I am Professor of Computer Science at the [University Lyon 2](https://www.univ-lyon2.fr), member of the Data Mining & Decision team of the [ERIC Lab](https://eric.msh-lse.fr/en/) and teacher at the [Institute of Communication (ICOM)](https://icom.univ-lyon2.fr).
+Professor of Computer Science at the [University Lyon 2](https://www.univ-lyon2.fr), member of the Data Mining & Decision team of the [ERIC Lab](https://eric.msh-lse.fr/en/) and teacher at the [Institute of Communication (ICOM)](https://icom.univ-lyon2.fr).

 **contact:** julien.velcin@univ-lyon2.fr
 <!-- **phone:** (0) 478 772 414 - fax: (0) 478 772 375   -->